dtcenter/METplus-Training/docs/modules/METplus/use_case_mode_brightness_temperature.rst

 (*Type vim then copy the log file and paste into the terminal, hit enter, Scroll down*)

 The output directory is given here.
-So if we do an ls on that directory, we see that we have all expected sixteen files.  (*Copy the output directory path, Go to the second terminal, Type ls, paste the output directory, hit enter*)
+So if we do an ls on that directory, we see that we have all expected sixteen files.  (*Copy the output directory path, Go to the second terminal, Type ls, Paste the output directory, hit enter*)

 Now let’s go in and check the first image.